UKHomeOffice/application-container-platform/docs/how-to-docs/drone-ci.md

     type: kubernetes
     ```

-1. If your pipeline deal with `deployment` events, replace that event type with `promote`.
+1. If your pipeline deals with `deployment` events, replace that event type with `promote`.
 For example:

     ```yml
     # from